6 Supplements to Support the Microbiome

 With diligence, it is possible to get a sufficient intake of probiotics from your food and spending time outdoors; however, because probiotics are living organisms, it can be difficult to receive a consistent, maximized dosage that can help shift you into a more balanced state of health.

 By taking an effective, natural probiotic supplement like Hyperbiotics PRO-15, you can help ensure that you're getting a high number of these powerful good guys into your system on a daily basis.

 2. Prebiotic Powders: When you consume the aforementioned probiotics and they make it to your digestive tract, they are fed and nourished by one thing: prebiotics.
 Prebiotics are a special kind of soluble fiber that is utilized predominantly by the good bacteria as their fuel.
 In fact, we can’t even digest prebiotics -- their sole purpose is to feed our gut bacteria.
 It’s through feeding our good bacteria that prebiotics present their power as foundational elements in helping the microbiome flourish.

 And even though beneficial prebiotics like inulin and oligofructose can be found in thousands of foods throughout nature, many of us living in industrialized countries simply don’t get enough of this valuable food source.
 The more prebiotics you can squeeze into your diet the better, but a great option is a natural prebiotic powder that you can mix into your smoothies or other foods to give your microbes their best chance at colonizing and thriving.

 3. Magnesium: Unfortunately, our depleted soils are typically low in magnesium, a crucial mineral required for the function of hundreds of enzymes in the gut.
 The National Institutes of Health recommends that the average person should consume between 320 mg and 420 mg of magnesium each day - preferably through your diet to maximize the absorption of this important nutrient.

-If you can't get enough magnesium into your diet through foods alone, a high-quality supplement made with magnesium can help improve immunity, help with digestion and regularity, assist in converting insulin into energy, and even help with mild, occasional menstrual cramps and hot flashes in women.
+If you can't get enough magnesium into your diet through foods alone, a high-quality supplement made with magnesium can help improve immune health, help with digestion and regularity, assist in converting insulin into energy, and even help with mild, occasional menstrual cramps and hot flashes in women.